 Autoimmune Neurological Conditions

 Autoimmune Epilepsy

-Autoimmune Epilepsy is a type of seizure disorder caused by inflammation in the brain due to an autoimmune response.
-It often affects people without a prior history of epilepsy and may not respond well to standard anti-seizure medications alone.
+Autoimmune epilepsy is a seizure disorder caused by immune-related inflammation in the brain.
+It may occur in individuals without a previous history of epilepsy and may not respond fully to standard anti-seizure medications alone.

+Autoimmune Neurological Conditions